 The Future of Interoperability

 The journey towards interoperability is long and challenging.
 In fact, as Dr. Doug Fridsma, CEO of AMIA (American Medical Informatics Association) tells Healthcare IT News, “We’re never actually going to be done with this job.”
 The constant evolution of technology, the healthcare industry, and patient care in particular means the exchange of healthcare information will be constantly changing as well.
-So instead of looking at interoperability as an end goal, we should think of it as a goal to continually strive toward through innovation and collaboration.
+So instead of viewing it as an end goal, we should think of it as a goal to continually strive toward through innovation and collaboration.

 There are many tools available to help overcome the challenges of interoperability.
-One innovative tool that can help you on your journey toward interoperability is iOrder, an order management software that helps eliminate coding errors, maximize reimbursements, and is interoperable with any referring physicians EHR without double entry.
+One innovative tool that can help you on your journey is iOrder, an order management software that helps eliminate coding errors, maximize reimbursements, and is interoperable with any referring physicians EHR without double entry.
 The revolution of health information exchange is upon us, and interoperability is leading the charge.